microsoft/appcenter-sdk-apple/README.md

 ### User Confirmation

-If user privacy is important to you as a developer, you might want to get a user's confirmation before sending a crash report to Mobile Center.
+If user privacy is important to you, you might want to get a user's confirmation before sending a crash report to Mobile Center.
 The SDK exposes a callbacks where you can tell it to await user confirmation before sending any crash reports.
 This requires two steps:

 #### 1. Set a user confirmation handler.